 - Coronado Golden, Coronado Mermaids Red, Coronado Orange Wit, Coronado Islander IPA

 - Saint Archer Blonde Ale, Saint Archer IPA, Saint Archer Pale Ale, Saint Archer White Ale

 - Mother Earth Pin Up Pale Ale

 How much does beer cost

-A craft beer will run you $10.75 for 24 ounces.
+In most places, a craft beer will run you $11.50, although at times as much as $15.25 for 24 ounces.
 You can find some economies if you hunt around the stadium.
 A bottle of Kona at Brickhouse Deli was $8.75.

 Other notable brews

 Beyond the usual beer-commercial ballpark swill, you’ll find these delicious alternatives waiting for you inside Padres stadium

 - Firestone Walker (California)